Halo (religious iconography): Asian art

 In Asian art, the nimbus is often imagined as consisting not just of light, but of flames.
-This type seems to first appear in Chinese bronzes of which the earliest surviving examples date from before 450.
+This type seems to first appear on the sculpture of fire-deity Agnipani dated to 100 BCE, which has a flame-shaped aureole with incised tongues of flames behind his head.
+In Chinese bronzes, the earliest surviving examples date from before 450.
 The depiction of the flames may be very formalized, as in the regular little flames on the ring aureole surrounding many Chola bronzes and other classic Hindu sculptures of divinities, or very prominent, as with the more realistic flames, and sometimes smoke, shown rising to a peak behind many Tibetan Buddhist depictions of the "wrathful aspect" of divinities, and also in Persian miniatures of the classic period.
 Sometimes a thin line of flames rise up from the edges of a circular halo in Buddhist examples.
 In Tibetan paintings the flames are often shown as blown by a wind, usually from left to right.
 This type is also very rarely found, and on a smaller scale, in medieval Christian art.

 Halos are found in Islamic art from various places and periods, especially in Persian miniatures and Moghul and Ottoman art influenced by them.
 Flaming halos derived from Buddhist art surround angels, and similar ones are often seen around Muhammad and other sacred human figures.
 From the early 17th century, plainer round haloes appear in portraits of Mughal Emperors and subsequently Rajput and Sikh rulers; despite the more local precedents art historians believe the Mughals took the motif from European religious art, though it expresses a Persian idea of the God-given charisma of kingship that is far older.
 The Ottomans avoided using halos for the sultans, despite their title as Caliph, and they are only seen on Chinese emperors if they are posing as Buddhist religious figures, as some felt entitled to do.